hadis98/NutriChat/README.md

 | Factual error | 1 |
 | Retrieval failure | 1 |

-These results show that strong page retrieval does not guarantee complete synthesis, correct arithmetic, or well-calibrated refusal behavior.
+These results show that strong page retrieval does not guarantee comprehensive use of the retrieved evidence, correct arithmetic, or well-calibrated refusal behavior.

 ## Paper